 Manage Fibromyalgia at Work

 Fibromyalgia is a complex mix of symptoms, most of which are painful and exhausting.
-Sufferers may have one or more of these symptoms, and with a depressed immune system, other illnesses have an easy way in.
+Sufferers may experience one or more of these symptoms, and with a depressed immune system, other illnesses have an easy way in.

 Fibromyalgia costs the economy